 The Office of Clinician Well-Being was established in 2019 as a joint effort between the School of Medicine and MUHC, who appointed Stephen Keithahn, MD as our first Chief Wellness Officer.

-By improving work environments, increasing efficiency and assisting those who are struggling, the Office of Clinician Well-Being aims to reduce burnout among MU School of Medicine faculty, fellows, residents and advance practice clinicians.
+By improving work environments, increasing efficiency, promoting professional vitality, and assisting those who are struggling, our office strives to reduce burnout and enhance well-being among MU School of Medicine faculty, fellows, residents, and advanced practice clinicians.

 - Let’s Talk about Stigma and Asking for Help

 - Powerful Videos & Reflective Questions for finding purpose in medicine from Dr. Stephen Beeson and the Clinician Experience Project

 - Battling Burnout: Taking Steps to Keep Clinicians Healthy and Happy

 - Well-Being Tools by Duke Center for Healthcare Safety and Quality